Pedro Strop: Chicago Cubs (second stint)

 On September 4, 2020, Strop signed a minor league contract to return to the Chicago Cubs.
 He joined the team at their alternate training site but did not join the big league team.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

 On February 27, 2021, Strop re-signed with the Cubs organization on a minor league contract that included a Spring Training invitation.
-If he makes the major league roster, he will earn $800,000 in salary.
-On April 12, 2021, Strop was selected to the active roster.
+If he made the major league roster, the contract would give him $800,000 in salary.
+On April 12, Strop was selected to the active roster.
 Strop was removed from the 40-man roster on April 17 after 2 scoreless innings in 2 appearances.
-On May 5, 2021, Strop requested and was granted his release from the organization.
+On May 5, Strop requested and was granted his release from the organization.

 Sultanes de Monterrey

 On June 24, 2021, Strop signed with the Sultanes de Monterrey of the Mexican League.
-He was released on March 1, 2022.
+Strop made 12 appearances for Monterrey, logging a 3.21 ERA with 16 strikeouts and three saves in 14 innings pitched.
+He was released by the team on March 1, 2022.

+On May 6, 2023, Strop announced via Twitter that he was attempting a comeback.

+Toros de Tijuana

+On May 16, 2023, Strop signed with the Toros de Tijuana of the Mexican League.
+In 40 games for Tijuana, he compiled a 4–5 record and 4.38 ERA with 51 strikeouts across 39 innings pitched.
+Strop became a free agent following the season.

 International career

-In 2013, Strop pitched as a reliever in the World Baseball Classic for the championship winning Dominican Republic.
+Strop was born in the Dominican Republic to a Curaçaoan father, making him eligible to represent the Dominican Republic, Curaçao, and the Netherlands in international competition.
+In 2013, Strop pitched as a reliever in the World Baseball Classic for the championship-winning Dominican Republic.

+At the 2023 World Baseball Classic, Strop represented the Netherlands.

-Hat
+Hat orientation

-Strop is known for the unique way he wears his hat while pitching, slightly crooked to his left.
+Strop is known for the unique way he wears his hat while pitching, slightly crooked to his left, similar to that of Fernando Rodney.
+Strop has said, "It goes back to when I was a little kid ...
+If you see pictures of me in baseball or out of baseball, my hat is like that or backwards."